David Belyavskiy: Personal life

 Belyavskiy was born in Votkinsk, Udmurtia.
 His parents died early in his life and he was raised by his grandparents, growing up in a boarding school.
 He attended Ural State University.
 He married his fiancée, Maria, on October 30, 2016, in Santorini, Greece.
-In September 2017 their daughter, Alyssia Belyavskaya, was born.
+In September 2017, their daughter, Alyssia Belyavskaya, was born.

+During an interview for the Match TV in September 2022, which coincided with the 2022 Russian mobilization, Belyavskiy said that there was no choice and he would go and serve in the Russian army if he received call-up papers.

 Career

-Belyavskiy competed in his first world championships in 2010, and finished 6th in all-around at the 2011 World Artistic Gymnastics Championships.

-2012

-In 2012 Belyavskiy became the national champion on parallel bars.
+2010–2012

+Belyavskiy competed at the 2010 World Artistic Gymnastics Championships where he helped Russia finish sixth as a team.
+At the 2011 World Championships he helped Russia place fourth and individually he placed sixth in the all-around.

-Belyavskiy won the Russian Cup all-around in 2012.
-He was part of the Russian team that competed at the 2012 Europeans where they won the silver medal behind Great Britain.
-Belyavskiy then competed at the 2012 Summer Olympics, finishing 5th in the all-around finals and 7th in the pommel horse final.
-He won bronze in the all-around at the 2012 Stuttgart World Cup.
+Belyavskiy was part of the Russian team that competed at the 2012 European Championships where they won the silver medal behind Great Britain.
+Belyavskiy later competed at the 2012 Summer Olympics, finishing fifth in the all-around and seventh on pommel horse.
+He ended the year winning bronze at the Stuttgart World Cup.